ArbitrumFoundation/governance/docs/overview.md

 The Arbitrum Nova Upgrade Executor is the Arbitrum Nova chain "owner".
 Only the Arbitrum Nova Security Council and the L1 Timelock (via a retryable ticket) have the rights to execute proposals via the Arb Nova Upgrade Executer.

+#### Future DAO-Governed Chains

+When a [new L2 chain is authorized by the DAO](https://docs.arbitrum.foundation/new-arb-chains), the following steps should be carried out for the new chain to become DAO-governed:
+1. Deploy a new UpgradeExecutor contract and a new Security Council on the new L2 chain.
+1. Initialize the new L2 UpgradeExectutor with the L1 Timelock's aliased addressed and the new Security Council as its executors.
+1. Transfer ownership of the new chain's L2 contracts to new chain's L2 UpgradeExecutor, and transfer ownership of the new chain's L1 contracts to L1 Upgrade Executor.

 <br/>

 _Comparison Table_